Joe Zawinul: Death

 Zawinul became ill and was hospitalized in his native Vienna on 7 August 2007, after concluding a five-week European tour.
 He died a little over a month later from a rare form of skin cancer (Merkel cell carcinoma) on 11 September 2007.
 He was cremated at Feuerhalle Simmering and his ashes buried in Vienna Central Cemetery.
 His wife Maxine had died earlier the same year.
 They were survived by their sons Erich, Ivan, and Anthony.

+Keyboardist/composer Dave Greenslade wrote the song "Born in Eternity Time" from his 2011 album Routes/Roots as a memorial to Zawinul.
+He explained the title in the liner notes: "On his passing in 2007 his son remarked his father was now born in eternity time."